Updating feeds and Downloading Podcasts

 any available podcasts.
 Use Menu > Update Feed

-it will both update the feed and download
+will do both update the feed and download

 any new podcasts.

 BeyondPod offers 2 different algorithms for downloading podcast episodes.
 (You can

 select the desired algorithm in the "Feed Podcast Episodes" dropdown of the Feed

 - "Download Newest Episodes" - This algorithm is designed to always give you the

 latest available episodes (useful for News feeds where you always want the latest

 news).
 When using "Download Newest Episodes", BeyondPod first looks at

 the list of all available episodes, and then takes the 3 most recent (newest) episodes